pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Current Focus (March 16, 2025)

-The current focus is on optimizing the application's backend services, particularly email handling and feedback processing.
-We're also enhancing the admin dashboard with new monitoring capabilities for email logs.
+The current focus is on optimizing the application's backend services, particularly email handling, feedback processing, and admin monitoring capabilities.
+We're enhancing the admin dashboard with robust monitoring features and fixing critical errors in the Redis monitoring functionality.
 These optimizations aim to improve performance, reliability, and maintainability of the platform.

 ### Recent Changes